Bryley/neoai.nvim/README.md

 - [ ] Use autocommand groups to make undo action a single thing when doing inject mode.
 - [ ] Inject strip output for code or other.
+    - Make sure to match end of file as well and use for inject mode
 - [X] Context using buffer
 - [ ] Output in current buffer mode
 - [ ] Switching models